HenraL/Wolf_escape/README.md

 To exit the game, press "esc" or clic on the cross

-#commands to guide the wolf
+# Commands to guide the wolf

 (up arrow) make the wolf go up in the maze